Bunions

 What is it?

-Bunions are a bony bump that forms on the joint at the base of your toe, forcing it to angle toward the second toe.
+Bunions are bony bumps that form on the joint at the base of your big toe, forcing it to angle toward the second toe.
 Over time, the angle of the toe joint will continue to distort.
-Bunions tends to run in the family and may be caused or developed by inherited structural defects, wearing shoes that are too tight, and medical conditions such as arthritis.
+Many patients develop bunions as a result of their inherited foot type.
+Bunions can also be caused by structural anomalies, wearing too-tight shoes, foot injuries, and medical conditions such as arthritis.

 Key Symptoms